Best used crossovers and small SUVs

-The great thing about crossovers is that they're usually based on a supermini within that manufacturer's range, meaning they usually share the same underpinnings and engines.
+The great thing about crossovers and small SUVs is that they're usually based on a supermini within that manufacturer's range, meaning they usually share the same underpinnings and engines.
 As a result, the running costs are typically lower than the average mid-sized family SUV, which weigh more and are less efficient for the most part.

 Ford are pretty savvy when it comes to the design of cars, which is why they have a reputation for building great all-rounders.
 The EcoSport is no exception; it has good looks and a well-equipped interior as standard on all trims across the range.